GAZA (Reuters) - An explosion in Gaza killed six Hamas gunmen on Saturday, the group said. It blamed the incident on Israel, which declined comment.

 The exact circumstances of the blast were unclear and Hamas, which controls the Gaza Strip, provided no further details.

 An Israeli military spokesman declined to comment on the incident, although a more junior official had earlier denied the army was involved.

-Israel and the West designate Hamas as a terrorist organization.
+Israel and the West designate Hamas as a terrorist organisation.

 Israel withdrew its troops and settlers from Gaza in 2005.
 But, citing security concerns, Israel maintains a naval blockade of the coastal territory, keeping tight restrictions on the movement of Palestinians and goods across the frontier.

-Egypt, battling an Islamist insurgency in neighboring Sinai, keeps its border with Gaza largely closed.
+Egypt, battling an Islamist insurgency in neighbouring Sinai, keeps its border with Gaza largely closed.

 Forty-three Palestinians have been shot and killed by Israeli forces since March 30, when Gazans began weekly protests dubbed “The Great March of Return” along the border with Israel.